Tenderly/hardhat-tenderly/README.md

 # Hardhat-Tenderly Plugin

-The **Hardhat-Tenderly plugin** integrates your Hardhat projects seamlessly with [Tenderly](https://tenderly.co/).
-This plugin allows you to verify contracts, simulate transactions, debug issues, and monitor your deployments effortlessly.
+The **Hardhat-Tenderly plugin** integrates your Hardhat projects seamlessly with Tenderly.
+This plugin allows you to verify contracts, simulate transactions, debug issues, and monitor your deployments.

-With Tenderly, contract verification makes the verification information visible within your Tenderly project.
+With Tenderly, contract verification makes the source and compiler information visible within your Tenderly project.
 You can verify contracts on public networks or choose private verification, which keeps the code visible only within your Tenderly project.
 Contracts deployed to Tenderly Virtual TestNets are also visible only within the Virtual TestNet.

 >[!NOTE]
-> Verification enables the Debugger, Simulator UI, and most Alerts and Web3 actions.
+> Verification enables the Debugger, Simulator UI, and most Alerts and Web3 Actions.

 ## Setup and Configuration